NBC has just picked up what is sure to be one of the most eagerly

 creator Eric Kripke produced by Lost

 's J.J.
 Abrams.
 That's combining two of the most fervent online fanbases into one.
-The Revolution

 is described as an action thriller where characters struggle to survive and reconnect with their loved ones after all forms of energy are mysteriously erased from the world.
 That definitely sounds confusing, because does it really mean ALL forms of energy?
 Does fire still exist?
 Or wind or solar power?